Government Shutdowns(Hour 2)

 have to take the call.

-he's uh... i think it's very many for just one more second i'm begging you now uh... mike and john and gordy please give me at my daughter in the car here uh... one-on-one on gerrymandering remind us because to my ear and memory gerrymandering is basically just legalized segregation it feels like but i know that's not quite right and i just wanted to have a a one-on-one reminder
+he's uh... i think it's a jerrymandering for just one more second i'm begging you now uh... mike and john and gordy please give me at my daughter in the car here uh... a one-on-one on jerrymandering remind us because to my ear and memory jerrymandering is basically just legalized segregation it feels like but i know that's not quite right and i just wanted to have a a one-on-one reminder

 on why this is not good, why it is the evil that we should not be joining the Republicans in doing.